 [If you choose to invest without an IPS, you can expect to achieve about 40% of your potential as an investor.
 The other 60% that you leave on the table will be picked up by those who do use an IPS.]

-As Mike Tyson said, “Every fighter has a plan, until he gets punched in the mouth.”
+As Mike Tyson said, “Everybody has a plan – until they get punched in the face.”

 Having a well-written plan will take you a long way, but it isn’t enough.
 There are plenty of challenges that will arise when it comes to implementing and maintaining your plan.
 This is where having a coach in your corner can really pay dividends.

 What Mike Tyson was saying is that professional boxers spend months preparing for a match.
 They work with their trainers to map out a strategy for attacking their opponent based on what they see as the other fighter’s weaknesses.
 This “fight plan” is drilled and practiced over and over again, choreographed right down to the sequence of punches that are sure to drop their opponent to the canvas.

 But then the unexpected happens.
 A left hook comes out of nowhere.
 Bam!
 A direct hit.
 Seeing stars.
 Knees begin to wobble.
 And then – Down Goes Frazier!

 At this point, the plan goes out the window as the priority shifts from strategy to survival.
 For investors, having a plan is essential, but knowing what to do when the market delivers a mean left hook is what really matters.
 This program will show you how to handle the toughest market environments without abandoning your plan.

 - Coaching helps you clarify and prioritize you goals and shorten the time to reach them.

 - Coaching provides a sounding board while navigating investment decisions.

 - Coaching brings structure and direction to your investing process.

 - Coaching provides a new perspective to push you well beyond what you could accomplish on your own.